-- 27. No development shall take place unless otherwise agreed in writing until a scheme to deal with contamination shall be submitted to and approved in writing by the Local Planning Authority.
-The scheme shall conform to current guidance and best practice as set out in BS10175:2011 Investigation of potentially contaminated sites code of practice; CLR 11 Model procedures for the management of land contaminations; or other supplementary guidance and include the following phases, unless identified as unnecessary by the preceding stage and agreed in writing by the Local Planning Authority: - a) A site investigation report documenting the ground conditions of the site and incorporating chemical and gas analysis identified as appropriate by the desk top study; and - b) A remedial strategy detailing the measures to be undertaken to avoid risk from contaminants and/or gases when the site is developed and proposals for future maintenance and monitoring.
-Such scheme shall include nomination of a suitably qualified person to oversee the implementation of the works.
+29. No development shall take place until a remedial strategy, based on the principles and conclusion set out in the submitted Geo-environmental Ground Investigation(report reference R2688-Ro1-V1, prepared by Smith Grant LL, dated April 2019), has been submitted to and approved in writing by the Local Planning Authority.
+The remedial strategy shall detail measures to be undertaken to avoid risk from contaminants and/or gases when the site is developed and proposals for future maintenance and monitoring, and shall include nomination of a suitably qualified person to oversee the implementation of the approved works.
 No dwelling shall be first occupied until a Verification report (produced by the suitably qualified person) to evidence that all remediation works, as applicable, have been carried out in accordance with the approved remedial strategy, has been submitted to and approved in writing by the Local Planning Authority.

 Reason: In order to deal appropriately and safely with the risks posed to the public and future occupiers by the historic use of the site and land uses in the surrounding area, in accordance with Policy NE5 of Burnley's Local Plan (July 2018).
-The site investigation and remediation scheme are required prior to the commencement of development in order to ensure that any mitigation measures that are found to be necessary through the investigation can be carried out at the appropriate stage in the development process.
+The remediation scheme is required prior to the commencement of development in order to ensure that any mitigation measures that are found to be necessary through the investigation can be carried out at the appropriate stage in the development process.